TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/ExtTreeView.rst

         return simplejson.dumps(r)

-.. todo:: Review this file for todo items.
+.. todo:: This entire tutorial is code snippets.
+Add some text to explain what is going on